 Anufriev interview with Lyubov Chizhova (Radio Svoboda)

-“We shall know why the Supreme Court of Karelia took such a decision only in five days’ time,” Anufriev told Lyubov Chizhova of Radio Svoboda, “when the grounds for such a ruling on the appeal have been prepared.
+“We shall know why the High Court of Karelia took such a decision only in five days’ time,” Anufriev told Lyubov Chizhova of Radio Svoboda, “when the grounds for such a ruling on the appeal have been prepared.
 Yesterday they only announced the resolution that the sentence had been wholly revoked, as concerns both the acquittal [on two charges] and the conviction [on one charge].

 Anufriev: I appealed against the conviction for possession of a firearm.
 The court revoked that conviction.
 The prosecutor appealed against the acquittal on the serious charges.
 The court also revoked the acquittal and sent the case back for a new examination almost from the beginning.
 We shall learn why it acted in this way when we can read its motivated resolution.
 We can say now that we were expecting the prosecutor’s office to use every means at their disposal.
 They used the child for their own purposes.
 That was predictable.